Azure/azure-sdk-for-js/documentation/Bundling.md

 // Now do something interesting with BlobServiceClient :)
 ```

-Now we need to configure Rollup to take the above code and turn it into a bundle.
+Next we need to configure Rollup to take the above code and turn it into a bundle.
 Save the following `rollup.config.js` file next to your `package.json` file you created earlier:

 ```js
 // rollup.config.js